yowainwright/codependence/README.md

 The Docker provider supports explicit pins, latest tag resolution, and `mode: "precise"` for Docker Hub and GHCR images.
-It selects the highest stable numeric tag with the current tag's exact prefix and suffix, so `20-slim` remains in the `-slim` family. `FROM` tags assembled from one Docker `ARG` are resolved and updated without changing the composition.
+It selects the highest stable numeric tag that is at least as specific as the current tag and has its exact prefix and suffix, so `20-slim` remains in the `-slim` family and `3.19` does not switch to a date tag.
+Repeated images with different tag families resolve independently. `FROM` tags assembled from one Docker `ARG` are resolved and updated without changing the composition.
 Digest-pinned images, scratch stages, unresolved variables, and unsupported registries remain unchanged.
 Mutable tags such as `latest` fail rather than guessing a version.

 The CLI reads Docker Hub credentials from `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`.
-GHCR uses `GHCR_USERNAME` and `GHCR_TOKEN`, with `GITHUB_ACTOR` and `GITHUB_TOKEN` as the GitHub Actions fallback.
+GHCR uses `GHCR_USERNAME` and `GHCR_TOKEN`.
 Both values are required for authenticated registry access.
+Public registry lookups remain anonymous unless these credentials are explicitly configured.
 Docker Hub PATs should be read-only; private GHCR packages require `read:packages` access.

 The GitHub Actions provider supports explicit pins, latest release resolution, and `mode: "precise"`.
 Latest versions resolve to immutable commit SHAs, and